Ayudante/gtm-consent-state/README.md

 {
 	ad_storage: true/false,
 	analytics_storage: true/false,
-	functional_storage: true/false,
+	functionality_storage: true/false,
 	personalization_storage: true/false,
+	security_storage: true/false,
+	ad_user_data: true/false,
-	security_storage: true/false
+	ad_personalization: true/false
 }

-Gets the five statuses that are provided by default as consent types in GTM in Object format.
+Gets the 7 statuses that are provided by default as consent types in GTM in Object format.
 The value of each property will be true or false depending on the consent status.

 ### Get Any type